 “Focusing on the personhood of researchers and scholars, this collection addresses important practical and epistemological questions about knowledge construction and impact both within and outside of the academy.
 A valuable bookshelf addition for anyone interested in the research process and product and the relationship between them.”
-Gayle Letherby, Plymouth University and The University of Greenwich, UK
+Gayle Letherby, Plymouth University and The University of Greenwich

-"You're not from 'round here, are you?": Class and accent as opportunity and obstacle in research encounters ~ Dr Sarah Marie Hall;
+'You're not from 'round here, are you?': Class, accent and dialect as opportunity and obstacle in research encounters ~ Sarah Marie Hall;

 Participants as experts in their own lives: researching in post- industrial, intergenerational and post- colonial space ~ Michael Richardson